robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 PyPortfolioOpt's offering, though it should be noted that MVO comes in many flavours, which can have very different performance characteristics.
 Please refer to the sidebar to get a feeling for the possibilities, as well as the other optimisation methods offered.
-But for now, we will continue with the Efficient Frontier.
+But for now, we will continue with the standard Efficient Frontier.

 PyPortfolioOpt is designed with modularity in mind; the below flowchart sums up the current functionality and overall layout of PyPortfolioOpt.